Is a Drone Survey Accurate?

 What Happens With the Data?

 Although the data is stored in the photographs, it’s pretty useless unless you combine it with photogrammetry software.
-This will take all of your images and scan the data in every single one.
+This will take all of your images and scan the data in, from every single one of them.
 Then the software builds a map of the area in 2D or 3D depending on your requirements so that you can see your project on the computer screen from every single angle.
 This is called a model or a map of your project.

 Once the map is created, your software will allow you to calculate measurements across the map with an accuracy of +-1cm.
 Not only that, as it’s stored on your computer, you can come back time and time again to measure something different.
 The only time you would need to go back out to the site and scan again with the drone is if something has changed such as a new building/structure has been added.